Qew7/mordheim_homebrew/reclussians_warband.md

 ### **The Trial of Reforging**

-The changes to a Reclusian are permanent, reflecting their gradual transformation into something increasingly alien to mortal comprehension.
+The changes to a Ruination Chamber heroes are permanent, reflecting their gradual transformation into something increasingly alien to mortal comprehension.

 | Roll | Result | Effect |
 |-|-|-|